Glavonoid® / Kaneka Glavonoid™ (Licorice Flavonoid Oil)

 Glycyrrhizin-free composition (safety mechanism)

-Critical safety feature: Glavonoid is the flavonoid fraction of licorice, NOT the glycyrrhizin fraction.
+Critical safety feature: Glavonoid is the flavonoid fraction of licorice, not the glycyrrhizin fraction.
 Crude licorice contains glycyrrhizin which causes pseudoaldosteronism (hypokalemia, hypertension, edema, heart problems with chronic use) — FDA warns against chronic crude licorice use.
 Glavonoid excludes glycyrrhizin, allowing chronic use.

 7